 If you’ve ever had brunch at Prune, you may have wondered what this place is like at dinner.
 So we’ll tell you: it’s better.
 The tiny space is packed, the American menu changes every night, and unlike at brunch, they take reservations - so you won’t have to stand on 1st Street for two hours while people work their way through the 10 different types of Bloody Marys.
 Impress someone here who’s only seen this place in the daytime.

 Wine bars tend to be quiet, dimly-lit spaces where you can avoid talking about which one of you should give up your apartment by asking the bartender to tell you more about the Chianti.
 Il Posto Accanto is such a place, but instead of serving only salads and a $26 charcuterie plate, they make very good Italian share plates and affordable pastas.

 On paper, Upstate sounds pretty nondescript - a tiny neighborhood seafood spot with about six menu items - but we’ve probably gone on more dates here than anywhere else in the neighborhood.
 It calls itself a beer and oyster bar, and while they carry unusual beers and about 20 different types of oysters, you could just as easily treat this place as a wine bar.
-They have some great local wines along with cheese, charcuterie, and ridiculously good linguine with clams.
+They have some great local wines along with some ridiculously good linguine with clams.

 Pylos is a somewhat upscale Greek restaurant, but the service is friendly and the dining room full of two-tops with pillow-covered benches is still a comfortable place to bring a date.
 As far as we’re concerned, there’s only one way to order here: get all of the appetizers.
 Share them and some Greek wine underneath some hanging clay pots that are only slightly disconcerting to sit under.